hyperspy/hyperspy-bundle/docs/contribute.rst

 `constructor <https://github.com/conda/constructor>`_ and
 `conda-forge <https://conda-forge.org/>`_ packages.

-The portable version is built by installing relevant libraries in the `WinPython <https://winpython.github.io/>`_ and compress to make 7zip auto-extracts.
+The portable version is built by installing relevant libraries in `WinPython <https://winpython.github.io/>`_ and compressing the distribution into to a 7zip auto-extracting archives.

 Release
 -------

-Release are made when the need arise, typically when new software or libraries are available or changes in the conda-forge infrastructure which would benefit users.
+Releases are made when the need arises, typically when new software or libraries are available or changes in the conda-forge infrastructure which would benefit users.

 Changelog